-The register for the first session is taken at 8:25am and is kept open until 8:40am.
-The register for the second session is taken at 1:45pm and is kept open until 1:50pm.
+The register for the first session is taken at 8.20AM and is kept open until [time - not longer than 30 minutes after the session begins, or the length of the form time or first lesson in which registration takes place].
+The register for the second session is taken at 1.40pm and is kept open until 3.30pm.